 One of the things that makes local theater unique is that there’s a great need for sponsors or patrons.
 If you own a small business, you’ve undoubtedly been approached by a community organization looking for donations.
 This tends to be a pretty small task for many, plus it’s a way to show your support.

 If you’re looking for tickets to a Broadway show, you can certainly find them.
 But if you don’t live close to New York or another major city, your ability to take in a show is probably limited.
-The local theater gives you a chance to appreciate the performing arts from the comfort of your own town.
+Sometimes it will take extra commitment to get the tickets you want.
+Until you are ready, the local theater gives you a chance to appreciate the performing arts from the comfort of your own town.